Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 Now you're ready to install Vagrant, which will help you setup your virtual environment.

-## Running the CentOS Virtual Machine on Windows
+## Installing and Running the CentOS Virtual Machine on Windows

-This procedure was tested using:
+The following software was used install and run the VM:

 - Vagrant 2.1.1
 - VirtualBox 5.2.12
 - Windows 7 SP1
 - Cygwin and PowerShell

-All Vagrant commands must be executed from the project's root directory.
+Keep in mind that you will have to execute all Vagrant commands from the project's root directory.
 The Vagrant image should be version 1.0.6.
 See the details below about how to download the image.

 ### Installing Vagrant and Nugrant Behind the Proxy Server